-Take an immersive journey through urban and rural landscapes of Thailand on this high school summer abroad program.
-Experience the cultural sights, markets, and ancient temples of major Thai cities; live with host families in rural villages; participate in community service projects organized by local organizations; and explore northern Thailand by foot and raft.
-Learn introductory Thai through formal and informal language instruction and through time with host family members and others.
+Take an immersive journey through urban and rural landscapes of Thailand.
+Experience the cultural sights, markets, and ancient temples of major Thai cities; live with host families in rural villages; stay at a temple and practice meditation; and participate in community service projects organized by local organizations.
+Learn introductory Thai through formal and informal language instruction and through time with host family members and other locals.

-Experience the northern region’s tropical valleys and highlands as you participate in outdoor activities such as trekking, zip lining, rafting, and visiting an elephant park.
-Conclude your Thailand exploration in Bangkok—visiting sites of cultural and historical importance, such as the Grand Palace and the Temple of the Emerald Buddha—and the seaside town of Hua Hin.
+Experience the northern region’s tropical valleys and highlands as you participate in outdoor activities such as trekking, zip lining, rice farming and visiting an elephant park.
+Visit the ancient capital of Siam and UNESCO world heritage site Sukhothai as well as the seaside town of Hua Hin.
+Conclude your Thailand exploration in Bangkok—visiting sites of cultural and historical importance, such as the Grand Palace and the Temple of the Emerald Buddha.

-Community Service Certificate: At the conclusion of this program, participants will earn a community service certificate noting how many hours of community service they completed.
+At the conclusion of this program, each participant will earn a community service certificate noting how many hours of community service s/he completed.

 Orientation: Chiang Mai, 5–7 days